webplatform/docs/css/properties/border-image-repeat/index.md

 <code>border-image-repeat: round;</code>
 [[File:bi-round.png|border-image round demo]]
+/* Round is supported by Gecko-based browsers only, like Firefox */

 <code>border-image-repeat: space;</code>
 [[File:bi-space.png|border-image space demo]]

-/* Note that round and space have quite limited browser support at the moment.
-Where limited means basically none.  */ }}
+/* Space is not supported by any browser */
+}}
 }}
 {{Notes_Section}}